annieross10/Horoscope__checker/README.md

 # Horoscope Calculator
 Welcome to the Horoscope Calculator!
 The Horoscope Calculator is a simple Python program that allows users to get their horoscope predictions based on their birthdate and star sign.
-The program provides daily horoscope readings for each zodiac sign.
+The program provides horoscope readings for each zodiac sign.
 Whether you're seeking guidance, curious about what the stars have in store for you, or just want to explore the mystical realm of astrology, the Horoscope Calculator has you covered.

 [The live link for the website can be found here](https://horoscope-calculator-42ae9e82fc7b.herokuapp.com/)